Intermodalics/pickit-docs/docs/documentation/picking/pick-points-flex-pattern.rst

 3D shapes
 ---------

-For 3D shapes (cylinders and spheres), the pick point can be in one of the following locations, which can be selected from the **Define pick points** section.
+For 3D shapes (cylinders and spheres), the pick point can be in one of the following locations, which can be selected from the wizard in the **Define pick points** section.

 .. image:: /assets/images/documentation/picking/flex_3d_shape_pick_points.png
     :align: center